Aquarium Substrates Explained

 Set-up

-Substrate is normally added to an aquarium so that it will be thicker towards the back of the tank.
+In aquascaping, substrate is normally added to an aquarium so that it will be thicker towards the back of the tank.
 This may be 40cm plus at the rear sloping down to only five-centimetres or so of decorative sand at the front.
+This adds visual interest and increases the surface area of the base of the aquarium, allowing more space for planting.
 (Bolbitis, Anubias and Microsorum do not necessarily need a substrate and may grow better when attached to wood or stone.

 Others such as Nymphaea and Aponogeton will produce a very large root system and species such as Cryptocoryne and Echinodorus are deep rooted and will fare better with a deeper substrate base.
 Planting these in a very shallow substrate would be the equivalent of us wearing shoes that were too small; growth of some plants may suffer when substrate is too shallow.